Hill Running Benefits: Why You Need Hills In Your Training Program

 The classic hill session

 This is where you do reps of 30-60 seconds reps up the hill and have a slow jog down as your recovery.
-I find this to be the most beneficial hill session, I usually do 2x 10x 30 seconds reps.
+I find this to be the most beneficial hill session, I usually do 2x 10x 30-second reps.
 For added benefits do 2-4x 15 seconds hill sprints at the end with a very slow and long recovery between reps (this is a vital part of the session for me and I personally highly recommend doing this).
+(1)

 Kenyan hills

-Arthur Lydiard hill session
+Arthur Lydiard Hill's session

-This is an amazing hill session as it develops power, improves form and increases endurance better than any other hill session, but it is just harder to run a session this long or find the right spot to do it.
+This is an amazing hill session as it develops power, improves form, and increases endurance better than any other hill session, but it is just harder to run a session this long or find the right spot to do it.

-Lydiard coached a lot of athletes and never once had an athlete with achilles tendonitis or hamstring tendonitis, he puts that down to the fact his athletes used to run these hill sessions.
+Lydiard coached a lot of athletes and never once had an athlete with Achilles tendonitis or hamstring tendonitis, he puts that down to the fact his athletes used to run these hill sessions.